Applicability and Importance of Form 16

 There is a time of the year frequently you get reminders from the Income tax Department to file your income tax returns on time.
 Form 16 is the most common financial documents you come across when filing your ITR.
 Form 16 is a certificate of the Income tax deducted at source (TDS) by your employer and then submitted to the Income Tax Department.
 Form-16 can be got by any salaried person whose tax has been deducted by the employer at the source.
 Even if your income falls under the tax exemption limit or not, the employer must issue a Form 16.

-Form 16 is your salary TDS certificate.
 If your income from salary for the financial year is more than the basic exemption limit of Rs.
-250000 then your employer is required to deduct TDS on your salary and deposit it with the government.
+250000.
+Then your employer is required to deduct TDS on your salary and deposit it with the government.
 Form 16A is also a TDS certificate.
-Form 16 is for only salary income Form 16A is applicable for TDS on Income other than salary and in the matter you can take help from Accounting4you.
+Form 16 is for only salary income Form 16A is applicable for TDS on Income other than salary.
+And in the matter you can take help from Accounting4you.
 Form 16A is issued when payments are non- salary.
 If you work as a freelancer, you will be issued Form 16A from the clients that you provide service (that is if they have made TDS deductions from what they have paid you).

 Another example is that of bank interest payments.
 Banks will issue Form 16A when TDS is deducted by them on the interest that you have earned on the fixed deposits.
 Please take a note that the rate of tax deduction will vary depending on the type of non- salary income.
 Form 16B states that the tax has been deducted at source on the income earned from the sale of immovable property, be it a building, land or other than agricultural land.
 The TDS has been deposited by the property buyer with the Income Tax department.

 Digital Signature on TDS Certificate